 - Dramatic musical

-Fractured fairy tales are very popular at the moment.
+Fractured fairy tales are very popular at the moment, for YA and adults.
 In film and television there was a proliferation between 2010 and 2016, and many of these are available on Netflix, for example.

 - Into The Woods — a stage play running for two years from 2002 by Steven Sondheim which weaves Grimm and Perrault tales together; produced for screen during the ‘proliferation’ period.